jstritch/easy-git-annex/README.md

 ### Show progress of long-running commands

-To enhance the addFiles function, above, to display progress as files are added to git-annex, add the reportProgress function shown below.
+To make the addFiles function, above, display progress as files are added to git-annex, add the reportProgress function shown below.
 The safeParseToArray function converts the received string to an array of JavaScript objects meeting the ActionProgress interface.
 Each object is then written to console.info.